JTejedor/ninety-nine/README.md

   This is probably the least important component, but it has been a lot of fun to create a consistent and random process that maintains acceptable success rates.

   To avoid large memory loads, a file is created and then uploaded to the server, instead of creating everything in memory.

+  This component creates up to 20 files per month (it is a random number between 1 to 20), during the last 5 years, starting from the current month.
+Every ten minutes.
+It is a periodic task too.

   Some aspects to consider in the random creation: